MecGlandorff/Banknotes/README.md

+The code is fully mine however
-Data isn't mine it belongs to:
+Data is not mine it belongs to & thank you:

 DOI
 10.24432/C55P57